Jeremy Deller: Work

+In fall 2016, he collaborated with the Brooklyn Museum on the exhibition Iggy Pop Life Class.
+The exhibition was based on a project that brought together 21 artists from diverse backgrounds at the New York Academy of Art on February 21, 2016, for a special life drawing session featuring American rock musician Iggy Pop as the model.
+The project explored the impact of music on contemporary culture, as well as issues of gender, sexuality, and representations of the male body within a collaborative framework.
+The exhibition was accompanied by a publication featuring drawings produced during the class.

 On 1 July 2016, his We're Here Because We're Here, commemorating the 100th anniversary of the Battle of the Somme, took place in public spaces across the United Kingdom.
 On 29 June 2017, his event "What Is The City But The People?" opened the Manchester International Festival.

 In 2019 the Jewish Museum London commissioned Deller to create a short film of antisemitic footage showing contemporary media, politicians, and propagandists making antisemitic statements for its special exhibit Jews, Money, Myth.
 Douglas Murray called the film's use of clips of U.S. President Donald Trump criticizing 'elites' for draining power from America "an unfair overclaim."

 Deller produced the documentary Everybody in The Place: An Incomplete History of Britain 1984–1992 which covered acid house and rave culture, and political turmoil in Britain in the 1980s and early-1990s, first shown by BBC Four on 2 August 2019.

 Later the same year, Deller was forced to admit that his design for the memorial to the Peterloo Massacre, intended to provide a podium for speakers and a monument to equality campaigners, had completely failed to make any provision for wheelchair users, despite corporate artwork prominently featuring wheelchair users and even though access had been raised during the consultation process.
 Protests by disabled groups led to a last minute redesign and Deller describing himself as "chastened".

 In June 2024, Deller brought Acid Brass to the streets of Melbourne, as part of the 2024 RISING: festival, with local brass bands including Merri-bek City Band, Glenferrie Brass, Victorian State Youth Brass Band, Dandenong Band, and Western Brass.